 Another powerful medicinal tea for the treatment of gastrointestinal problems, ginger gets the digestive juices flowing, providing relief from nausea and occasional indigestion.
 Its warming, spicy flavor helps to promote healthy digestion, enabling the body to better absorb nutrients.

-Hibiscus’ diuretic properties also can help treat fluid retention, stomach irritation inflammation and other types of circulation disorders in the body.
+Hibiscus’ diuretic properties can also help treat fluid retention, stomach irritation inflammation and other types of circulation disorders in the body.

 A perennial herb belonging to the mint family, lemon balm has served for generations as a medicinal tea to treat indigestion, sleep disorders, anxiety and wounds.
 The slightly lemon-scented herb is a common additive to peppermint tea.

 Lemon balm contains naturally occurring chemical compounds that have a mild sedative or calming effect on the body.
 In addition to helping to reduce anxiety, induce sleep and improve mood, the herb has been shown to improve mental performance in some limited studies.

 Chamomile can be used topically or orally to treat upset stomach and abdominal cramping.
-Its anti-inflammatory properties make it great for relieving irritation from chest colds and other skin conditions.
-And, it is has also been shown to help with insomnia and other sleep disorders.
+And its anti-inflammatory properties make it great for relieving irritation from chest colds and other skin conditions.

 A note of caution for ragweed sufferers: the pollen in chamomile is similar and may produce an allergic reaction.

-Relatively unknown in the U.S., rooibos tea’s many health benefits come from its high antioxidant content that some say is even higher than that of green tea.
+Relatively unknown in the U.S., rooibos tea’s many health benefits come from its high antioxidant content that some say is even greater than that of green tea.
 Two powerful flavonoids that may lower cortisol levels make rooibos great at reducing stress, relieving headache and promoting restful sleep.
 It also can ease stomach cramping.
 In Africa, it is sometimes used as a substitute for milk with colicky babies.